frankzotynia10/mayfairlabs.github.io/_posts/2024-06-12-beacon-contact.md

 Now that everything is operating as intended, let's set up contact.
 The Beacon docs have a lot to say about it because it can potentially cause damage to your printer if you're not careful.
 Up until now, there has been no nozzle-to-bed contact at all.
 This is about to change.
 BE WARNED!

 Contact requires a clean nozzle to be accurate.
-Keep the nozzle clean with a brass brush before probing.
-This will be difficult with something like PETG, as it tends to ooze a lot.
+Keep the nozzle clean with a nylon or rubber brush before probing.
+Do not use a brass brush.
+It will damage the coil on Beacon.

 In `printer.cfg`, under `[beacon]`, replace it with this: